linzhangUCA/3421tpl-mobile_base/README.md

  > Accepted image formats are `.jpg`, `.svg`, `.png`.

  > [!IMPORTANT]
- > Edit file names in the [Proof of Completeness](#proof-of-completeness) section below so that the pictures can be previewed in the `README`.
+ > Edit file names in the [Proof of Completeness](#proof-of-completeness) section below so that the pictures can be previewed in this document.

+ > [!NOTE]
+ > You may want to resize the pictures to make them look better in the document.

 - **(25%)** Let the mobile base running forward on the "rail" in classroom.
    Observe closely and answer the questions in the [**Analysis**](#analysis) section below.